ObaiMohammad/Survey.web/HTML/doc/extend.md

 tutorial](https://developers.facebook.com/docs/sharing/webmasters/getting-started).

 For a reference of Open Graph's markup and properties, you may check [Facebook's Open Graph Protocol reference](https://ogp.me).
-Finally, you can validatePassword your markup with the [Facebook Object Debugger](https://developers.facebook.com/tools/debug/) (needs registration to Facebook).
+Finally, you can checkIsValidPassword your markup with the [Facebook Object Debugger](https://developers.facebook.com/tools/debug/) (needs registration to Facebook).